zama-ai/concrete-ml/docs/developer-guide/project_setup.md

 ### Troubleshooting your environment

-#### In your OS
+#### in your OS

-If you are having issues, consider using the dev Docker exclusively (unless you are working on OS specific bug fixes or features).
+If you are having issues, consider using the dev Docker exclusively (unless you are working on OS-specific bug fixes or features).

 Here are the steps you can take on your OS to try and fix issues: